abagonhishead/posh-ip-network/README.md

 PoshIPNetwork is written in .NET Standard 2.0, thanks to IPNetwork2's support of .NET Standard.
 This means it should be compatible with PowerShell 5 & PowerShell Core across any platforms that PowerShell Core supports.

 ## Using it
 Builds & packages will be available shortly.
-In the interim, you can build it yourself if you have the .NET SDK by cloning the repo, then, in PowerShell:
+In the interim, you can build and use it yourself if you have the .NET SDK by cloning the repo, then, in PowerShell:

 ````powershell
 cd "posh-ip-network"